mitchtys/sles-terraform/readme.md

 ## Todos

+- TODO Finish module setup for k3s/rke
+- TODO Opensuse support?
+Non sles support?
 - TODO Add modules for ses7/caasp and wire that up into this basic setup.
 - TODO Setup an OBS multibuild to build images internally so one need not build themselves
 - TODO Update kiwi builds to allow for customizing the install or adding new packages
 - TODO Also make it so that I can use make to autgenerate config.xml files for sles15/sles15sp2 etc...
-- TODO Update kiwi terraform setup to optionally re-use an existing build-root via a var or something, should save a bit of time on rebuilds.
 - Many more...

 ## License